How to Have an Easter Without Candy

 How We Made Easter Fun Without Candy – A Scavenger Egg Hunt

 Each year we hide plastic eggs in the front and back yard for the boys to hunt.
 It’s been our tradition for as long as I can remember and we have so much fun with it.
 However, the appeal of finding candy-filled eggs would be gone this time due to our candy-free Easter.
 We had to come up with something different and super-fun.

 We decided to combine Easter egg hunting with a scavenger hunt.
 Oh boy, was it a hit!
 My husband and I had lots of fun coming up with the clues and the boys had a blast finding their way to the prize eggs.

-Have the boys use team work to find 10-15 eggs in various hiding places inside and out of the house.
-Each egg will contain a clue to finding the next egg and clue.
-The final egg will contain the clue to finding the prize.
-(This year it is three gift cards to Target–they can buy anything they want, except candy!)
+We had the boys use teamwork to find 10-15 eggs in various hiding places inside and out of the house.
+Each egg contained a clue to find the next egg and clue.
+The final egg contained the clue to find the prize eggs.
+(The prizes were three gift cards to Target–they could buy anything they wanted – except candy!)

 They each had a job to do for the scavenger egg hunt.
 Our old was 10 at the time and his job was to read the clues.
 Our then 8-year-old picked up the eggs when they are found and handed the clues to our 10-year-old.
 Our youngest, who was 6, carried the basket of found eggs.

 What to Put in Easter Baskets Besides Candy